huwenboshi/huwenboshi.github.io/_posts/2017-11-23-tips-for-formatting-gwas-summary-stats.markdown

 Most GWAS summary stats data do not come with all the information one needs.
-For example, it's very often the case that GWAS summary stats file do not contain, but rather effect size (odds ratio for case-control traits) and its standard error, and some GWASs provide p-values and effect size.
+For example, it's very often the case that GWAS summary stats file do not contain Z-scores, but rather effect size (odds ratio for case-control traits) and its standard error, and some GWASs provide p-values and effect size.
+Since Z-score information has been crucial for many summary-data-based software such as LDSC, TWAS, and HESS, we recommend to create a separate

 For example,